The Model Says Walk: How Surface Heuristics Override Implicit Constraints in LLM Reasoning: Results

-Three findings emerge from span-level perturbation (Figure~\ref{fig:basescores_occlusion}; Table~\ref{tab:occlusion} in Appendix~\ref{app:study1}).
+\paragraph{Causal occlusion.} Three findings emerge from span-level perturbation (Figure~\ref{fig:basescores_occlusion}; Table~\ref{tab:occlusion} and per-paraphrase diagnostics in Appendix~\ref{app:study1}).
 First, perturbing the distance span shifts every model toward Drive ($\Delta s$ from $-1.2$ to $-30.3$), consistently across all three operators.
 Second, perturbing the goal produces near-zero or \emph{positive} effects---for Qwen3-4B, neutral goal replacement yields $\Delta s = +7.5$, making Walk \emph{more} likely when the constraint is removed.
-Third, the Heuristic Dominance Ratio (HDR) ranges from $8.7\times$ to $38.0\times$: the distance cue is at least an order of magnitude more influential than the goal.
-HDR decomposition (Figure~\ref{fig:hdr_span}, left) shows that goal sensitivity is fragile across paraphrases ($6.4\times$ range) while distance sensitivity is stable ($2.3\times$).
+Third, the Heuristic Dominance Ratio (HDR) ranges from $8.7\times$ to $38.0\times$: the distance cue is at least an order of magnitude more influential than the goal (paired bootstrap on HDR $>1$: $p < 0.001$ for all six models).
+The HDR decomposition (App.~\ref{app:study1}) further shows that goal influence is paraphrase-\emph{fragile} ($|A(\text{goal})|$ varies $6.4\times$ across paraphrases, range 1.2--7.5 log-odds) while distance influence is paraphrase-\emph{stable} ($2.3\times$, range 13.1--30.3)---consistent with the goal acting as a weak modulator rather than a robust feature.

 \paragraph{Token-level attribution.} Sentence-level masking confirms $|\Delta s_\text{distance}| > |\Delta s_\text{question}| > |\Delta s_\text{goal}|$ for every model.
 Token-level masking within the goal span (Appendix~\ref{app:study1}) reveals why: washing-action tokens weakly favour Drive, while ``car'' and ``vehicle'' favour Walk; the opposing effects cancel.
 The largest token effect ($|\Delta s| = 5.8$) is $5\times$ smaller than the distance effect ($30.3$), indicating keyword-level associations rather than compositional inference.